 Table 1.A.
-Compliance with Total Coliform MCL between January 1, 2021 and June 30, 2021 (inclusive)
+Compliance with Total Coliform MCL between January 1, 2021 and June 30, 2021(inclusive)

-Microbiological Contaminants Highest No. of Detections No. of Months in Violation MCL MCLG Typical Source of Bacteria Total Coliform Bacteria 2021 0 0 1 positive monthly sample (a) 0 Naturally present in the environment Fecal Coliform and E. coli 2021 0 0 0 None Human and animal fecal waste
+Microbiological Contaminants Highest No. of Detections No. of Months in Violation MCL MCLG Typical Source of Bacteria Total Coliform Bacteria (In a month) 0 0 1 positive monthly sample (a) 0 Naturally present in the environment Fecal Coliform and E. coli (in the year) 0 0 0 None Human and animal fecal waste